|

 But in the future, when Sun moves on to another msvcr##.dll version, your EXE will still work, right?

-moving msvcr71.dll next to the application EXE.
+moving any msvcrXXX.dll next to the application EXE.
 Can that be done?
-After all, msvcr71.dll
+That is what Sun

 is needed by the Java VM, not the EXE.
 Under Windows, you can use LoadLibrary()